sachi-net/Matrix-Library/README.md

 Refer the content from the code by adding `using MatrixLibrary;` at the top.

 ## Implementation Overview
-Following table indicates the implementation structure of MatrixLibray.
+Following tables indicate the implementation structure of MatrixLibray.

 ### Properties
 |Name|Type|Description|